ESSENTIAL YACHT CREW GUIDES

 The best way to break into the industry is to make sure you do your research on yachting.
 Find out what courses are best suited to you and the avenue you are looking to take, reach out to friends you may have in the industry, or contact a yacht recruitment agency or training school for advice.

-Find out what are the two main yachting seasons and how to use them to increase your chances of finding a job on board a yacht.
+Find out what are the two main yachting seasons and what impact they have on the recruitment market.

 Other essential guides